Bass-baritone

 and Knoxville Opera.
 Highlights of the 2004-2005

-season include the Sacristan in Tosca and the
+season included the Sacristan in Tosca and the

 Baliff in Werther with Sarasota Opera, Bartolo